French health authority recommends targeted monkeypox vaccinations | Health

 French health authority recommends targeted monkeypox vaccinations

+Health staff who have been exposed to a monkeypox patient should also receive the vaccine, the health authority added.
+The authority said that this post-exposure reactive strategy made sense given that the incubation period for the virus is often six to 16 days.
+It recommended third-generation monkeypox vaccines and said they should be given ideally within four days and up to 14 days following exposure.
+France so far has three confirmed cases.

-France's HAS health authority said on Tuesday it recommended starting a targeted vaccination campaign to fight monkeypox.
-The HAS said it recommended that as soon as a confirmed case of monkeypox has been discovered, vaccination should be given to adults who have been in contact with the patient and who are considered to be at risk.
+France's health authority said on Tuesday it recommended starting a targeted vaccination campaign against monkeypox.

-Health staff who have been exposed to the patient without individual protection should also receive a jab, the HAS added.
+The health authority said it recommended that at-risk adults who have been in contact with a patient with confirmed monkeypox should be vaccinated.
+Health staff who have been exposed to a monkeypox patient should also receive the vaccine, the health authority added.

-Also Read: France's Macron: in favour of new entity of "political European community"
+The authority said that this post-exposure reactive strategy made sense given that the incubation period for the virus is often six to 16 days.
+It recommended third-generation monkeypox vaccines and said they should be given ideally within four days and up to 14 days following exposure.

+France so far has three confirmed cases.
+Germany - which has registered five cases so far - on Tuesday ordered 40,000 doses of monkeypox vaccine to be ready to vaccinate contacts of those infected with monkeypox if an outbreak in Germany becomes more severe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)